-Plans for the establishment of the third Polish parish in Toronto were created on the initiative of the Oblate Fathers working in the parish of Saint.
-Stanislaus.
-Already in 1944, the fathers sensed the urgent need for a new Polish parish in the western part of the city.
+In 1944, plans for the creation of a third Polish parish in Toronto were initiated by the Oblate Fathers ministering at Saint Stanislaus Kostka church in midtown as the fathers sensed the urgent need for a new Polish parish in the western part of the city.

-The search for a suitable square for the construction of a new church has not stopped.
-This time, however, they tried to find something in the Sunnyside district.
-And so on April 1, 1948, the then parish priest of St. Stanisława, priest P. Klita, OMI purchased land for the construction of a church for $15,000, at the corner of Roncesvalles Ave. and Garden St., from p.
-Frankfurt.
-And two weeks later, an adjacent house (currently presbytery) was purchased for $15,000.
-The joyful news of this transaction was announced on the feast of the Resurrection during the Resurrection Mass of 1948.
+The search for a suitable site for the construction of a new church did not stop.
+This time, the focus was on the Sunnyside district.
+On April 1, 1948, the parish priest of Saint Stanislaus Kostka Father P. Klita, OMI, purchased land for the construction of a church for $15,000, at the corner of Roncesvalles Ave. and Garden Ave., from Mr. Frankfurt.
+Two weeks later, an adjacent house which became the presbytery, was purchased for $15,000.
+The joyful news of this transaction was announced at the mass celebrating the Resurrection.

-July 25, 1948, Father S. Puchniak, OMI, then parish priest of St. Peter and Paul in Welland made a sacrifice of land for the construction of the auditorium in the presence of a large group of believers and clergy.
-And the next day, the basement was kicked and foundation laid.
-The work moved forward quite fast, so that on September 26 of the same year, His Excellency Fr.
-Bishop Webster sacrificed the cornerstone.
-Thanks to the generosity of the parishioners and their unselfish help, the auditorium was completed in its harsh structure at the end of 1948.
+On July 25, 1948, Father S. Puchniak, OMI, pastor of St. Peter and Paul in Welland blessed the land for the construction of the parish hall as a key building block of the new parish.
+The next day, the basement excavation began and soon after the foundation was laid.
+Construction moved forward quickly.
+On September 26 of the same year, His Excellency Fr.
+Bishop Webster blessed the cornerstone.
+Thanks to the generosity of the parishioners and their unselfish help, the parish hall was completed as a bare structure at the end of 1948.

-In May, devotions to the Mother of God began, so dear to the Polish heart.
-On Mother’s Day the first Holy Communion took place.
-12 children prepared for this great day by the Sisters Felicjanki from the parish of St. Stanislaus.
-The crowning of all events was May 22, 1949, when His Em.
-Ks.
-Card.
-McGuigan officially opened the parish and dedicates the chapel.
+In May, devotions to the Mother of God, so dear to the Polish heart, began.
+On Mother’s Day, first Holy Communion was administered to twelve children who were prepared for this great day by the Felician Sisters ministering at the parish of St. Stanislaus Kostka.
+On May 22, 1949, His Eminence, James Charles Cardinal McGuigan officially opened the parish and dedicated the chapel.